Cisco-Talos/clamav-documentation/src/manual/Signatures/ExtendedSignatures.md

 The extended signature format is ClamAV's most basic type of body-based signature since the deprecation of the original `.db` database format.

-Extended sigantures allow for specification of additional information beyond just hexidecimal content such as a file "target type", virus offset, or engine functionality level (FLEVEL), making the detection more reliable.
+Extended signatures allow for specification of additional information beyond just hexidecimal content such as a file "target type", virus offset, or engine functionality level (FLEVEL), making the detection more reliable.

 The format is: